A554551N/RPGNotebook/7thSea/20230414 Session Notes.md

 - [[Captain Dennis Moss]] and [[Saoirse]] do the nasty.
-- The gang returns to Ashenborough to tell [[GM Story - Into the Glamourland|Jacob Cobbler]] that they have found a way to
+- The gang returns to Ashenborough to tell [[GM Story - Into the Glamourland|Jacob Cobbler]] that they have found the right materials to make a ghost-trapping barrel
 -